friteuseb/semantic_suggestion/README.md

 - `maxSuggestions`: The maximum number of suggestions to display
 - `excerptLength`: The maximum length of the text excerpt for each suggestion
 - `recursive`: The search depth in the page tree (0 = only direct children)
+- `excludePages`: Comma-separated list of page UIDs to exclude from analysis and suggestions

 ## Usage